 The Authority Information Access (AIA) certificate extension accessMethod of id-ad-stirTNList (RFC 8226) enabling the relying party to download the entire TNAuthList, and

-The AIA extension accessMethod of id-ad-ocsp (draft-ietf-stir-certificates-ocsp) enables the relying party to query an Online Certificate Status Protocol (OCSP) service to determine whether the delegate certificate is authorized for the single calling TN that the relying party is validating.
+The AIA extension accessMethod of id-ad-ocsp (draft-ietf-stir-certificates-ocsp [Ref 21]) enabling the relying party to query an Online Certificate Status Protocol (OCSP) service to determine whether the delegate certificate is authorized for the single calling TN that the relying party is validating.

 Of these two mechanisms, this document supports only the AIA accessMethod id-ad-ocsp.

-Editor’s Note: Provide further TN by reference or equivalent mechanism as a part of future study; will consider draft work in IETF.

 By signing an originating call with delegate certificate credentials, a non-SHAKEN entity can demonstrate its authority to use the calling TN.
 This provides the SHAKEN authentication service in the OSP’s network with sufficient information to satisfy the full attestation criteria, therefore enabling it to deliver a standard SHAKEN PASSporT with "A" attestation to remote verification services.

 Overview of Delegate Certificate Management Procedures